Argentine beef: Domestic market and export

 The high consumption per capita shows that beef is profoundly integrated into traditional Argentine cuisine.
 However, as can be seen, beef exports are not an essential part of the Argentine economy.
 This is in large part because Argentina consumes most of its beef and the industry has been prevented from orienting itself to an export industry.
 Secondary reasons include the restrictive rules and regulations on beef of importing countries.
 For instance, Argentina agreed with the United States on an annual restriction of 20,000 tons.
 While these rules were not always in place in previous years/decades, Argentina still has not become a massive exporter of beef, but an exporter nonetheless.

 Even while beef exports are not fully developed for a larger contribution to the Argentine economy, Argentina has been a major player in the world beef market for many years, due in large part to the reputation of Argentine beef.

 From 2006 to 2015, beef exports were restricted by quota.
 Mauricio Macri removed the restrictions when he became president of Argentina.
 Volume of beef exported substantially increased.
 In 2005, Argentina couldn't sell more than 700,000 metric tons outside the country.
 In 2015, only 200,000 metric tons was exported.
 In May 2021, the new government decided to ban export for a month, except for the Hilton Quota.
 It had exported 933,000 tons of meat in the 12 previous months before the ban.
 The country slightly opened its industry to export during 2021.
 The government proposed to continue restrictions in 2022.

 China is the main client, buying 75% of beef exported from Argentina.

+From 2016 to 2025, the United States imported $1.1 billion USD worth of beef products from Argentina.